 Focal area of teaching and research

 Research at the Biozentrum Basel embraces a wide range of topics and techniques, following the overarching intent to understand the molecular organization of living organisms.
 The research is concerned with structure and function of macromolecules, the wiring of regulatory circuits, as well as identifying general principles underlying complex biological systems and their dynamic interactions.
-Research at the Biozentrum is structured along five focal areas of investigation: Growth & Development, Infection Biology, Neurobiology, Structural Biology & Biophysics and Computational & Systems Biology.
+Research at the Biozentrum comprises the areas Growth & Development, Infection Biology, Neurobiology, Structural Biology, Biophysics, Computational & Systems Biology.
 These research areas share concepts and technologies and act in a synergic and collaborative manner.
-New relevant questions often arise at the interface between the research areas, while innovative solutions arise from the individual technical.
+New relevant questions often arise at the interface between research areas, while innovative solutions can be provided by the individual techniques.
 The Master’s degree program has been designed to meet all requirements of modern biological research.